datanav/docs/guide-customize-extension-points.rst

 .. toctree::
    :maxdepth: 1

-   Tutorials for Custom Data Sources <guide-customize-data-source>
+   How to Customize Data Sources <guide-customize-data-source>
-   Tutorials for Custom Data Transforms <guide-customize-data-transform>
-   Tutorials for Custom Data Sinks <guide-customize-data-sink>